coff33ninja/voice_assistant/README.md

 - **Non-Destructive:** Original files are never overwritten; augmented versions are saved separately.
 - **Extensible:** New dictionary/resource types can be added to the augmentation pipeline with minimal changes.
 - **Centralized Automation:** All augmentation and validation steps are triggered automatically from the training pipeline (`modules/model_training.py`), so no manual intervention is needed.

+**Troubleshooting & Environment Notes**

+- **Java Requirement for LanguageTool:**
+  - The sentence validation/cleaning step requires Java 17 or higher.
+If you see errors about Java version (e.g., `SystemError: Detected java 1.8.
+LanguageTool requires Java >= 17`), download and install the latest Java JDK from [Adoptium](https://adoptium.net/) or [Oracle](https://www.oracle.com/java/technologies/downloads/).
+After installation, restart your terminal/IDE and ensure `java -version` reports 17 or higher. {[Java 17 x64] (https://download.oracle.com/java/17/archive/jdk-17.0.12_windows-x64_bin.exe)

+- **Module Import Error in Augmentation or Setup:**
+  - If you see `ModuleNotFoundError: No module named 'modules'` during setup or when running `voice_assistant.py`, it means Python cannot find your project modules.
+This can happen if:
+    - You run scripts from a subdirectory instead of the project root.
+    - The `PYTHONPATH` is not set to include your project root.
+  - **How to fix:**
+    1. Always run `python setup_assistant.py` and `python voice_assistant.py` from the project root directory (where `modules/` is located).
+    2. If you must run from another directory, set the `PYTHONPATH` to your project root as shown above.
+  - The setup and main scripts are designed to work from the project root, so this error should not occur if you follow this convention.